MarcDickson8/bankscrape/README.md

     dotnet run <your-username> <your-password>

-Replace <your-username> and <your-password> with your actual bank credentials.
+Replace your-username and your-password with your bank credentials.

 The application will log in to your bank account, scrape your transaction data, and display it in the GUI.